Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 busy pedestrian area in a city

 Probably the biggest threat for electric scooter riders is careless pedestrians.
-The biggest category of accidents, while usually not serious, is from collisions between electric scooters and pedestrians.

 In many places, electric scooters can’t be used on sidewalks.
 In big urban areas, that is often justified.
 Only use sidewalks for very short crossings, or only when you have no other choice.